mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 If this check is failed, then the ship misjumps.

-Divert Power: A jump drive requires a tremendous amount of power to function, which must be supplied by the ship’s power plant.
-On many vessels, especially older ships, the power plant strains to provide this much, leading to the tradition of ‘jump dimming’ where non-essential systems including lighting is shut down to allow for jump.
+Divert Power: A jump drive requires a tremendous amount of power to function, which must be supplied by the ship's power plant.
+On many vessels, especially older ships, the power plant strains to provide this much, leading to the tradition of 'jump dimming' where non-essential systems including lighting is shut down to allow for jump.
 If insufficient Power is available, the jump drive cannot be activated.

 JUMP TRAVEL When making a jump, a ship will use an amount of fuel equal to 10% of its hull tonnage for every parsec jumped.
 For example, if a 200-ton ship makes a two parsec jump, it will require 40 tons of fuel (10% of 200 tons = 20, multiplied by two parsecs = 40 tons).